Unsure what your BMI is? Click here for the NHS Choices calculator

 Combined with regular exercise and a healthy diet, prescription weight loss pills help to stimulate an average weight loss of 5-10% of total body weight within a year.
 This amount of weight loss can also help to drastically improve blood pressure levels, blood glucose levels and insulin sensitivity.

-Orlistat work best when combined with a low-fat diet and the right type of regular exercise
+Orlistat works best when combined with a low-fat diet and the right type of regular exercise

 Have you made some recent lifestyle changes?
 Perhaps you’ve started exercising a bit more, snacking a bit less and having an overall slightly healthier outlook on life.
 However, when you step on the scales, your efforts are not quite realised.